MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 You can use any existing segment as a suppression segment.
 To choose a suppression segment for your journey, open its **General** tab and then choose a segment in the **Suppression segment** lookup field.

 > [!IMPORTANT]
-> The marketing insights service processes changes to segment membership asynchronously, which means you can't predict the order in which changes are processed.
+> The marketing-insights service processes changes to segment membership asynchronously, which means you can't predict the order in which changes are processed.
 In some cases, such as when processing very large databases, it can take up to six hours for a given segment to get updated.
 You therefore can't rely on any one segment being processed before or after a specific other segment, so be careful when orchestrating related campaigns and/or using  suppression segments.

 ## Go live to start running the journey and processing contacts